Omar Khayyam: Reception

 The various biographical extracts referring to Omar Khayyam describe him as unequalled in scientific knowledge and achievement during his time.
 Many called him by the epithet King of the Wise (ملك الحکماء).
 Shahrazuri (d.
 1300) esteems him highly as a mathematician, and claims that he may be regarded as "the successor of Avicenna in the various branches of philosophic learning".
 Al-Qifti (d.
 1248), even though disagreeing with his views, concedes he was "unrivalled in his knowledge of natural philosophy and astronomy".
-Despite being hailed as a poet by a number of biographers, according to Richard N. Frye "it is still possible to argue that Khayyam's status as a poet of the first rank is a comparatively late development."
+Despite being hailed as a poet by a number of biographers, according to John Andrew Boyle "it is still possible to argue that Khayyam's status as a poet of the first rank is a comparatively late development."

-Thomas Hyde was the first European to call attention to Omar and to translate one of his quatrains into Latin (Historia religionis veterum Persarum eorumque magorum, 1700).
+Thomas Hyde was the first European to call attention to Khayyam and to translate one of his quatrains into Latin (Historia religionis veterum Persarum eorumque magorum, 1700).
 Western interest in Persia grew with the Orientalism movement in the 19th century.
 Joseph von Hammer-Purgstall (1774–1856) translated some of Khayyam's poems into German in 1818, and Gore Ouseley (1770–1844) into English in 1846, but Khayyam remained relatively unknown in the West until after the publication of Edward FitzGerald's Rubaiyat of Omar Khayyam in 1859.
 FitzGerald's work at first was unsuccessful but was popularised by Whitley Stokes from 1861 onward, and the work came to be greatly admired by the Pre-Raphaelites.
 In 1872 FitzGerald had a third edition printed which increased interest in the work in America.
 By the 1880s, the book was extremely well known throughout the English-speaking world, to the extent of the formation of numerous "Omar Khayyam Clubs" and a "fin de siècle cult of the Rubaiyat".
 Khayyam's poems have been translated into many languages; many of the more recent ones are more literal than that of FitzGerald.